tiagocasemiro/ChuckNorrisFacts/README.md

 A code quality analysis is done at each commit / pull request in the master.
 The application's GPA is 3.73 of 4.0 <BR/>

-Look at other famous open source projects, [https://codebeat.co/open-source/](https://codebeat.co/open-source/)<BR/>
+Look at other famous open source projects [https://codebeat.co/open-source/](https://codebeat.co/open-source/).<BR/>

-Learn more about GPA, [https://hub.codebeat.co/docs/gpa-explained](https://hub.codebeat.co/docs/gpa-explained)<BR/>
+Learn more about GPA [https://hub.codebeat.co/docs/gpa-explained](https://hub.codebeat.co/docs/gpa-explained).<BR/>
 <BR/>
 <BR/>